silvhua/lighthouse-capstone-project/README.md

 Exercise | Alpha | CV iterations
 --- | ---- | ---
-FW squat | 1.125 | 130
+FW squat | 1.11 | 72
-SM squat | 1.125 | 130
+SM squat | 1.11 | 72

-With the exception of model 5, the results reported in this document are from models fit on data for all participants.
-This was done to provide the regression equations with the smallest errors for practical application by athletes and coaches.
+With the exception of model 5, the results for Iteration 1 are from models fit on data for all participants.
+In subsequent iterations, models were evaluated using 10-fold cross validation.

-Not shown in this report are results from the models fit using a train-test split (42 train samples, 10 test samples).
-To ensure that the train and test samples had similar mean target values, participants were ordered sequentially based on 1RM load on the free weight squat.
-Then, every 5th participant from the sample was selected for the test group.
-As expected, the error of the predictions in the test sample were greater in these models, but small enough to for the models to still have practical utility.
 <br>

 ### Neural Network